MBA stage 1: management: perspectives and practice

 Your learning will take place within a tutor-facilitated group of approximately 16 students.
 Your tutor is responsible for providing individual tuition, professional advice and support, mentoring, assessment and regular feedback on your performance throughout the module.
 You will learn by working with your group and individually online in structured activities supported by a wide range of resources including specially designed books, a world-class online library and face-to-face opportunities including a residential school.
 Activities generally require online participation over 2 to 6 week periods and contribute to your reflective practice and your assessment.

 Contact us if you want to know more about study with The Open University before you register.

 The assessment details can be found in the facts box above.

 You must use the online eTMA system to submit your tutor-marked assignments (TMAs).

 Tutor-marked assignments are scheduled at regular intervals (approximately every six weeks) throughout the module and are based on the work you do during the relevant block.
 Extensive guidance is given on all assignments submitted.

 Students who studied this course also studied at some time:

-The details given here are for the module that starts in November 2014.
+The details given here are for the module that next starts in May 2015.
 We expect it to be available twice a year.

 How to register